-“Not unless you want to go without the help of a Portkey.
-I don’t want to risk you being ambushed by Death Eaters.”
+“Not unless you want to go without the help of the Magical Transport Department.
+I don’t want to risk you being informed on and ambushed by Death Eaters.”
 Naomi looked down, nodded and she too left the office, leaving Harry alone with Ron.

 “How are you holding up?”
-Harry asked, opening the bottom draw of his desk as he slumped into his chair.
+Harry asked, opening the bottom draw of his desk as he slumped into his chair, his head aching.

 “I don’t even know.”
 Ron said wearily.
 “Grief for Emily, guilt for thinking she was a Death Eater and anger for the... for the....”
 But Ron’s voice tailed away in an attempt to describe what he was angry at.

 “Drink?”
-Harry offered, pulling out a bottle of Oak matured Mead from his desk.
+Harry offered, pulling out a golden bottle of Oak matured Mead from his desk.